jogaudard/phdthesis_toolbox/README.md

 In `paper_list.qmd`, I use multibib to create two separate bibliographies, one for the papers included in the thesis, and one for the other contributions.
-In the yaml, I add `nocite:` with the keys of the items from `phd_paper.bib` and `others.bib` since there are not cited in the text.
+In the yaml, I add `nocite: @*` to cite all the items from `phd_paper.bib` and `others.bib` since there are not cited in the text.
+Alternatively, you can call them with their key, if you want to have more control.
 In the main thesis file, I just have one bibliography including all the references from the three bib files.

 Note that if no items from one of the bibliographies is called, it will throw an error.
 Which means that when you are just starting, you should